 When developing a SaaS ERP RFP, business must be mindful of involving IT, just like procuring on-premise applications.

-SaaS purchases still require Fit/Gap analysis, process diagramming and training, and they may still involve customization and development time.
+SaaS purchases still require Fit/Gap analysis, process diagramming and

 “People think, ’Oh, it’s in the cloud.
 We don’t need to have our IT guys involved,’” said Scott Priestly, president and founder of Lionshare Software, a consulting firm that aids in ERP selection and projects.
 “A sales manager with 10 guys on his staff takes his credit card and signs up for Salesforce.com for 10 users and doesn’t give any thought to aligning with process.”